-The anaerobic energy system provides energy in the absense of Oxygen.
-This is used in the first few minutes of all exercise, before there is suffiecient oxygen available at the muscles for aerobic metabolism.
-It is also used for fast, powerful bursts of energy, for which the aerobic system is insufficient.
+The anaerobic energy systems kicks in in the first few minutes of all exercise.
+This is because when you first start running for example, there isn't enough oxygen available at the muscles for aerobic metabolism.
+It is also used for short fast, powerful bursts of energy.
 There are two systems within Anaerobic metabolism, which are the ATP-PC system and the lactic acid system.

-ATP as already discussed is a high energy molecule which is broken down to form ADP and release energy.
+ATP is a high energy molecule which is broken down in the muscles to form ADP and release energy.
 PC or Phosphocreatine is another high energy molecule, found in the Sarcoplasm of muscle fibres.
-The breakdown of ATP and so increase in volume of ADP triggers an enzyme known as Creatine Kinase to initiate the breakdown of PC into Phosphate and Creatine.
+The breakdown of ATP and increase in volume of ADP triggers an enzyme known as Creatine Kinase to initiate the breakdown of PC into Phosphate and Creatine.
 Being an exothermic reaction, this provides the energy required to resynthesise ATP at a fast rate.

 Lactic Acid System

-Sometimes also known as Anaerobic Glycolysis due to the initial process being the same as aerobic glycolysis (as mentioned above), only without oxygen.
-So, as before 10 chemical reactions occur within the Sarcoplasm which turn Carbohydrate into Pyruvic acid and 2 molecules of ATP.
+What is Lactic Acid?
+It is simply a by-product when muscles produce energy without sufficient oxygen available.
+Sometimes also known as Anaerobic Glycolysis due to the initial process being the same as aerobic glycolysis (as above), only without oxygen.
+So, as before 10 chemical reactions occur within the Sarcoplasm of the muscle which turns Carbohydrate into Pyruvic acid and 2 molecules of ATP.
 The difference now being the lack of oxygen meaning the carrier molecule NAD+ cannot offload the Hydrogen (H+) by-product of glycolysis causing a build up in the cell.

 To try to prevent an increase in acidity the pyruvic acid accepts the H+, forming Lactic acid.
 If oxygen was present the H+ would be transported to the Mitochondria for use in the Kreb's cycle.
-Lactic acid is thought to interefere with muscle contraction due to disrupting the binding of Calcium to Troponin.
+Lactic acid is thought to interfere with muscle contraction by disrupting the binding of Calcium to Troponin.
 Acidity also stimulates free nerve endings within the muscle, causing pain.
-Due to lactic acid production, this energy system can only be predominant for up to 2 minutes.
+This form of energy production in the body can only be predominant for up to 2 minutes.